osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

 # Automated Checks

 The [](DataWorkerService.md) has numerous responsibilities, one of them being a data processing step known as automated checks.
-These checks are responsible for processing various kinds of data and moving them through different processing steps.
+These checks are responsible for identifying, flagging, and in some cases fixing various discrepancies found in our data.

 ## Core Principles